bewantbe/point-neuron-network-simulator/README.md

 You will need to install libraries Eigen and Boost.ProgramOptions first.
 Then simply `make`, you will get an executable `bin/gen_neu`.

+### Build the Matlab interface<a name="build-matlab"></a>

 There are matlab scripts in `mfile/`, notably the interface `mfile/gen_neu.m`.

 To use the matlab interface, you need to compile `mfile/BKDRHash.c` and `mfile/randMT19937.cpp`.
-See the source code for how to compile them.
+See the comments in the source code for how to compile them.

 ### 在 Windows 下用 MSVC 编译